12 Steps to Becoming a Pilot!

 - Filling in the online enrolment form

-- Filling in the enrolment form provided in this Information Pack and either mailing or faxing the completed form.
+- Filling in the enrolment form provided in the Information Pack and either mailing or faxing the completed form.

 - 6. Plan your Arrival